yesidx08x/BCSinTask/README.md

 # BCSinTask
-Aliyun BatchComputing ,destroy BCS nodes for rendering.\r\nThanks for kindly help from Zheng Wen and Aliyun !\r\n2018-10-06
+Aliyun BatchComputing ,destroy BCS nodes for rendering.
+Thanks for kindly help from Zheng Wen and Aliyun !

+2018-10-06